gjtorikian/nak/README.md

 Building is necessary only if you want a minified version of nak, or, a version that works with [VFS-Local](https://github.com/c9/vfs-local).

 Just call `node compile.js` from the root directory to generate a build.
 You'll need to `npm install uglify-js` first.

-You'll get several files: one is nak minifed, and the other is a minifed version of nak that is suitable for use with VFS.
+You'll get several files: one is nak minifed, and the other is a minified version of nak that is suitable for use with VFS.
 The API and argument consumption for VFS local is the exact same; just make sure you call `api.execute` within the callback for `vfs.extend`.

 # Options